Krishan-Khurana/TCP-profile-KK/README.md

 # TCP-profile-KK
 This script provides filters for Wireshark.
+Thanks to @ramadankrera for suggesting to me that I should give the gift of this script to the world by sharing it on git.

 # Instructions
 - Open Wireshark